VIDEO UPDATE #5 š How Weāre Learning to Revive Natural Water Cycles - Part I

 Changing how we look at climate, droughts, fires, and floodsāand changing how we deal with them.

-In November 2025, we gave a weekend course in Central Portugal on Reviving Natural Water Cycles.
-We dove into whatās really going on in our climate, and what it takes to actually heal it: living landscapes.
+We dove into whatās really going on in our climate and what it takes to actually heal it: living landscapes.

-The theory we offered is about attitude more than technique.
-During hands-on practices, we focused on helping water to slow, spread and sink into the groundāinstead of running off, eroding, and degrading the soil.
+- During hands-on practices, we focused on helping water slow, spread, and sink into the groundāinstead of running off, eroding, and degrading the soil.

 In this post, weāre sharing: